 Failing to manage health and safety in the workplace can have severe consequences for employers and employees.
 Some of the consequences of not managing health and safety are:

 The consequences of not managing health and safety can be severe, ranging from legal penalties and compensation claims to damage to reputation and decreased employee morale.
-It is essential for employers to take health and safety seriously and implement appropriate measures to protect their employees’ well-being.
+Employers need to take health and safety seriously and implement appropriate measures to protect their employees’ well-being.

 Reasons To Manage Health And Safety